 Add the marinated mutton and fry on high heat for 4-5 minutes.

-Add 1 cup of water and pressure cook until mutton is tender.
+Now add 1 cup of water and pressure cook until mutton is tender.

 Remove the lid of the cooker and cook the mutton until most of the water is evaporated.

+Add coriander and mint and mix well.
 Keep the mutton aside.

 Wash the rice and soak in water for 40-45 minutes.